browserengineering/book/book/text.md

 proportional fonts and complex font features like hinting and kerning, measuring text can require pretty complex computations.
-But on a large web page, some words likely appear a lot---for example, this page includes the word "the" over two hundred times.
+But on a large web page, some words likely appear a lot---for example, this page includes the word "the" over 200 times.
 Instead of measuring these words over and over again, we could measure them once, and then cache the results.
 On normal English text, this usually results in a substantial speedup.